 After the publication of the continuity-altering <i>Crisis on Infinite Earths</i>, John Byrne retold the original story of Superman in a six-issue series that relaunched the character for a new generation, even getting a famous <i>Time Magazine</i> cover. <p>While not technically a relaunch of a title, the series was designed to reboot the Superman mythos and reduce or eliminate the expansive Superman family of characters and some of the wackier ideas introduced to his universe during the Silver Age. <p>The character was given an updated look by Byrne as the creator also completely rewrote his history. <p>While there has been several different re-tellings of his original since, and a number of alternations to post-<i>Crisis</i> DC Universe continuity as whole, this was considered the starting point for the modern version of the character... <p>...Well, until 2011's reboot, that is.

 In one of the biggest gambles in recent years, DC Comics not only decided to dump most of its continuity, but renumber several of the longest-running titles in comic book history. <p>Every single DC Universe comic was replaced in September 2011 by a new #1 issue, with 52 new ongoing comics launching in the same month. <p>Although the move was at least partially motivated by a move toward the digital marketplace, it ended up exceeding sales expectations for print comics in stores nationwide, where it was tough to find a "New 52" #1 that wasn't sold out.
-Thanks to marketing and mainstream press, the initiative gave the comics industry a significant sales boost at a time when sales had been steadily sliding. <p>But for comic fans, the relaunch holds particular significance because the superheroes of the DCU - some of whom had been around since World War II - were now typically only five years into their crimefighting careers.
-DC's 70 years of continuity was either erased or condensed, in ways that readers are still trying to figure out. <p>The bold move is still paying dividends for comic book retailers, and even other publishers. <p>Industry-wide sales remain the strongest they've been in several years, with many analysts crediting the shot-in-the-arm The New 52 gave to the Direct Market for sparking the current upward trend.
+Thanks to marketing and mainstream press, the initiative gave the comics industry a significant sales boost at a time when sales had been steadily sliding. <p>But for comic fans, the relaunch holds particular significance because the superheroes of the DCU - some of whom had been around since World War II - were now typically only five years into their crime-fighting careers.
+DC's 70 years of continuity was either erased or condensed, in ways that readers are still trying to figure out. <p>Industry-wide sales remain the strongest they've been in many years with many analysts crediting the shot-in-the-arm The New 52 gave to the Direct Market for sparking the current upswing now its fourth year.

 With today's film, TV and comic book success of X-Men characters, it's hard to imagine a world where there were no new X-Men stories.
 But that's exactly what happened from 1970 to 1975 when Marvel's <b>Uncanny X-Men</b> title was filled with reprints because of a lack of sales. <p><b>Giant-Size X-Men #1</b>, released in 1975, relaunched the team by adding culturally diverse, internationally based characters like Wolverine, Storm, Nightcrawler and Colossus to the previously established group. <p>This relaunch of the <b>X-Men</b>, written by Len Wein with art by Dave Cockrum, led to a younger, mostly-unknown writer named Chris Claremont taking on the title.
 Claremont's now-legendary 17 year-run, which included countless spin-offs that expanded Marvel's mutant universe to one-time flagship status, helped redefine comic book storytelling in the mid '70s and defined nearly <i>all</i> of the X-Men mythos that inspired many successful animated TV series, feature films and billions of dollars worth of licensed merchandise since. <p>Not to mention ruling the top of the comic book sales charts for years on end.